Understanding Food Labels and Terms

 Here are some specific definitions:

-• Low-saturated fat: 1 g or less per serving, with not more than 15% of the calories coming from saturated fat
+- Low-saturated fat: 1 gram of saturated fat or less per serving, or no more than 10% of calories from saturated fat for a meal or main dish

-• Low-calorie: 40 calories or less per serving
+- Low-calorie: 40 calories or less per serving or 120 calories or less for a meal or main dish

 Lean and extra lean